 The State Chart Menu allows you to build X-Y plots of label activity using state data.
 The Y-axis always represents data values for a specified label.
 You can select whether the X-axis represents states (ie. rows in the State List) or the data values for another label.
 You can scale both the axes to selectively view data of interest.
 An accumulate mode is available that allows the chart display to build up over several runs.
-When State is selected for the X-axis, X & O markers are available which allows the current sample (state or time) relative to trace point to be displayed.
+When State is selected for the X-axis, X & O markers are available which allows the current sample (state or time) relative to trace point and the corresponding Y-axis data value to be displayed.
 Marker placement is synchronized with the normal State Listing.